2. Tutorial¶

 $ chmod 700 ~/sparkconf

-We’ll want to use the cluster’s high-speed network.
+We’ll want to use the supercomputer’s high-speed network.
 For this example, we’ll find the Spark master’s IP manually:

 $ ip -o -f inet addr show | cut -d/ -f1